karimbahgat/chap-site/docs/researchers/getting_started.md

     Read more about [the benefits and requirements](/models/contribute_model.md) of making your model Chap compatible.

-Start with our [minimalist example in R](https://github.com/dhis2-chap/minimalist_example_r/tree/main) and follow our guide to integrate your model into CHAP.
+Start with our [minimalist example in R](https://github.com/dhis2-chap/minimalist_example_r/tree/main) and follow our guide to integrate your model into Chap.

 You only need to:

 1. Read a CSV
 2. Output predictions

-CHAP takes care of the rest — validation, tuning, plots, and more.
+Chap takes care of the rest — validation, tuning, plots, and more.